NateDolny/git_bootcamp/Tutorial:Installing_Latex.md

 # Windows
 To install LaTeX on a Windows system, follow these steps:

-1. Download the MiKTeX installer from the MiKTeX website: MiKTeX Download
+1. Download the MiKTeX installer from the MiKTeX website: https://miktex.org/download

 2. Run the installer and follow the on-screen instructions to complete the installation.